Marko1310/BlogAPI/Readme.md

 Clone this repository to your local machine.
 Install the required dependencies by running npm install.
 Start the development server with npm run dev.
+Start the production server with npm run dev.
-Use a tool like Postman and follw the Postman documentation to make requests to the API.
+Use a tool like Postman and follow the linked Postman documentation to make requests to the API.

 # Additional Features